CnCSLAB/CnCSLAB/README.md

 ### Hi there 👋

-This is the github of the cncs lab.
+This is the github of the CnCS Lab.
 See the [CnCSLAB site](https://cncslab.github.io) for details.